Culture and menstruation: Islam

-During menstrual periods, women are excused from performing prayers.
+During menstrual periods, women are forbidden from performing prayers.
 Sets of rules are advised for women to follow while during menstruation.
 They should not fast and left over fasts of Ramadan are to be completed during other days.
 During menses pilgrimages are allowed; and circumambulation of the Kaaba is also permitted.
-They are permitted to enter the praying place of the mosque but are excused from prayer and are encouraged to be present at Muslim gatherings and festivals (Eids).
+They are permitted to enter the praying place of the mosque but are not allowed to pray.
+They are encouraged to be present at Muslim gatherings and festivals (Eids).
 After the period, a bath (Ghusl), which is also required of both partners after sex, is also required before prayer may continue.

 The traditional Islamic interpretation of the Qur'an forbids intercourse during a woman's menstrual period, but allows for physical intimacy and other sexual acts that are not intercourse.
 If a man is engaged in sexual intercourse with his wife and discovers that her period has started, he must immediately withdraw.